jobol/smaunch/README.md

 Current state
 -------------

-This project is in a premature state.
+This project is in a quasi-mature state.

 It is a good proof of concept with solid base for futur integration.

-It still have to be fully documented.

 What does it do?
 ----------------